opensearch-project/documentation-website/_observing-your-data/metricsanalytics.md

 **Metrics analytics** offers federated visualization capabilities on top of the following:

  - An OpenSearch cluster containing an [OpenTelemetry (OTel)-compatible metrics index](https://github.com/opensearch-project/opensearch-catalog/tree/main/docs/schema/observability/metrics) with OTel-based signals.
-For an explanation of OTel, see [What is OpenTelemetry?](https://opentelemetry.io/docs/what-is-opentelemetry/).
+See [What is OpenTelemetry?](https://opentelemetry.io/docs/what-is-opentelemetry/) for an overview of OTel.
  - An OpenSearch cluster containing a [Prometheus data source](https://github.com/opensearch-project/sql/blob/main/docs/dev/datasource-prometheus.md) connected to a Prometheus server.

 The following images show the flow for retrieving metrics from Prometheus and displaying them on a visualization dashboard.